Over 30+ Years of Legal Knowledge | Personal Injury Lawsuit & Litigators in Illinois

 $10,500,000 Settlement – Construction Injury

-A 34-year-old man was severely injured on a construction site in Vermilion County, resulting in a $10.5 million settlement.
+A 34-year-old man was severely injured on a construction site in Vermilion County.

 Spiros Law